Toovin/FlaskLanChat/README.md

 ## 📄 License

-This project is open-source.
+This project is MIT open-source.
 See individual files for license information.
+Do whatever with it, just pass the vibe (perhaps pun intended) along with the original license.

 ---